pellcorp/creality-wiki/docs/faq.md

 So first step is create a new file in the config directory via fluidd or mainsail, I am going to call my file `example.cfg`

-Then just add `[include example.cfg]` to printer.cfg, just put it at the end of all the includes in the existing file, save and restart and your macro should appear in the list of macro buttons.
+Then just add `[include example.cfg]` to `printer.cfg`, just put it at the end of all the existing includes, save and restart and your macro should appear in the list of macro buttons.

 !!! note